The Betfair review that explains all the key differences between the Exchange and Sportsbook products.

 With two distinct and equally valuable products, having a Betfair account in 2018 remains a must for serious sports bettors.

-Of the Sportsbooks that the Betting Maestro recommends on his site, Betfair is the highest rated of the lot.
+Of the Sportsbooks that the Betting Maestro recommends on his site, Betfair is the highest rated of the lot and our Betfair review reflects that.
 And that only tells half the story because there’s a whole new product to be added to the mix when opening a Betfair account in the form of the Betfair Exchange.
 So you basically get two for the price of one.

 Some Sportsbooks do some things well and others do most well but at Betfair they’ve managed to tick all the main boxes in terms of what you want from an Operator who provides you with everything you need in order to go head-to-head with the bookies on the Sportsbook and head-to-head with other punters on the Exchange.
 All done in a professional way that offers you plenty of extras… at no extra cost.

 We’ll look at at it all in greater depth below but here’s a quick summary of Betfair’s highlights:

 - Guaranteed best odds on the Premier League/ATP Tour/all cricket/UK and Ireland racing.

 - Generous welcome bonuses on both Sportsbook and Exchange.